vstehle/SCT_Parser/README.md

  `shellcheck`  Shell scripts.
 -------------------------------

-This will also perform validation of the `EBBR.yaml' configuration.
+This will also perform validation of the `EBBR.yaml' configuration and run the `test-parser` unit test.
 See `make help`.

 ### db structure: